aspose-total-cloud/Aspose.Total-Products/total/python/conversion/txt-to-xltx/_index.md

----title: Convert TXT to XLTX via Python SDK in Clouddescription: Cloud APIs & SDKs to Convert TXT to XLTX.
+---title: Convert Word to XLTX, TXT to XLTX FREE Converter or Python SDKdescription: Free Conversion of TXT to XLTX by using Python Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---